 update every = 5 and

-For this central netdata, memory size can be a problem.
-Fortunately, netdata supports several
+For this central Netdata, memory size can be a problem.
+Fortunately, Netdata supports several memory modes.
+One

 memory mode = map.